Andy16823/GFX/README.md

-**Genesis Game Engine 0.1.2**
+**GFX Game Engine 0.1.2**

-Welcome to the Genesis Game Engine, version 0.1.2!
+Welcome to the GFX Game Engine, version 0.1.2!

 **Overview:**
-Genesis Game Engine is a robust framework developed in C# for creating both 2D and 3D games.
+GFX Game Engine is a robust framework developed in C# for creating both 2D and 3D games.
 Designed with simplicity in mind, it facilitates easy implementation and management of scenes, game elements, and their components.
 The engine abstracts rendering, physics, and components to enable seamless customization.

 **Key Features:**
 - Streamlined scene rendering with focus on one active scene.